 Thoughts on appreciating those little moments that mean the world.

 I don’t know about you, but my life is crazy.
-I think a lot of us feel like we hit the floor running and don’t stop until we collapse in bed at night.
-I remember when my kids were little and I never thought I’d get a full night’s sleep again.
-It was always some small victory if I could even find the time to brush my teeth before noon.
+I think many of us feel like we hit the floor running and don’t stop until we collapse in bed at night.
+When my kids were little, I never thought I’d get a whole night’s sleep again.
+It was always some tiny victory if I could even find the time to brush my teeth before noon.

 I have two kids.
-Both of whom, I love more than any words could ever convey.
+Both of whom I love more than any words could ever convey.
 But, this post is about the first one.
 Oh, the first one.
-I remember my horror when I first realized that kids don’t come with instruction manuals and that they didn’t even make me take any tests or sign up for some type of parenting license when I left the hospital with her.
+I remember my horror when I first realized that kids don’t come with instruction manuals and that they didn’t even make me take any tests or sign up for some parenting license when I left the hospital with her.
 It was terrifying.
 I stayed pretty much terrified for the first year.
 I recall rushing her to the hospital once over what turned out to be a mosquito bite.
-They gave her some Benadryl and then said, “That will be $500 dollars, please.”
-(I like to think they said ‘please’ but I have my doubts.)
+They gave her some Benadryl and then said, “That will be 500 dollars, please.”
+(I like to think they said ‘please,’ but I have my doubts.)

-But there’s one moment, and I’ll try to explain it as best I can, but this one moment stands out among all the others and I’m not even quite sure why.
-It was at night and she and I were driving back home from a friend’s house.
-She was only about six months old and was still in a rear facing car seat.
+But there’s one moment, and I’ll try to explain it as best I can, but this one moment stands out among all the others, and I’m not even entirely sure why.
+One night, she and I were driving back home from a friend’s house.
+She was only about six months old and was still in a rear-facing car seat.
 If I leaned my seat back a little, I could see her little face from my seat as I was driving.

-As we were driving home on the unusually quiet streets that night, I was lost in my thoughts.
+As we were driving home on the tranquil streets that night, I was lost in my thoughts.
 I didn’t even have the radio on because I thought she had fallen asleep because she was so quiet.
-As we came to a stop light and the street lights shone down into the car, I glanced back at her.
+As we came to a stoplight and the street lights shone down into the car, I glanced back at her.
 There she was with those big, beautiful eyes looking back at me with such adoration.
 She looked at me like she just liked me SOOO much.
-It was if she was thinking, yep, that’s my mom and she’s pretty cool.
-And I looked at her and thought, yep, she’s my daughter and wow, is she cool.
+It was as if she was thinking, yep, that’s my mom, and she’s pretty cool.
+And I looked at her and thought, yep, she’s my daughter, and wow, is she cool.
 I liked her too.
-We just had this thing.
-This moment.
-I remember making a major mental note that THIS right here is the good stuff in life and that I better appreciate it.
-I also took a snapshot in my mind and to this day, I can see her face exactly as it was that night.
+We just had this thing—this moment.
+I remember making an important mental note that THIS right here is the good stuff in life and that I better appreciate it.
+I also took a snapshot in my mind, and to this day, I can see her face precisely as it was that night.

 She’s now 21.
-This week she’s moving to Chicago which is exactly eleven bazillionty miles from my house and all I can think is, I’m not ready!
-I never put any thought into when they leave, just when they show up.
-You plan a lot for their arrival.
-A ton.
-But I didn’t prepare for this and I am SO not prepared.
+This week she’s moving to Chicago, which is precisely eleven bazillionty miles from my house, and all I can think is, I’m not ready!
+I never put any thought into when they leave, when they show up.
+You plan a lot for their arrival—a ton.
+But I didn’t prepare for this, and I am SO not prepared.
 Yes, I also realize it’s not about me.
-I am over-the-moon for her mixed in with a good amount of terror.
+I am over the moon for her, mixed in with a good amount of terror.
 I can’t tell her not to go.
-When I was twenty I moved to Chicago for a short time.
-So that whole “you’re too young” speech isn’t going to work.
+When I was twenty, I moved to Chicago for a short time.
+So that whole “you’re too young” speech will not work.

 As she goes off into the great unknown, here are a few things that I do know.
 This girl, no, WOMAN, is one of the hardest workers I’ve ever met.
-She is smart, funny and fun to be around.
+She is intelligent, funny, and fun to be around.
 I love her wit and her keen ability to size people up.
-She’s so perceptive.
+She’s so wise.
 She also has a heart of gold and is RESOURCEFUL AF!

-She once duct-taped the clutch in her car at the place where it connects just above the floor board after the screw snapped, in the middle of the night, on the side of the road.
-By the time I got there it was already drivable.
+She once duct-taped the clutch in her car where it connects just above the floorboard after the screw snapped, in the middle of the night, on the side of the road.
+By the time I got there, it was already drivable.
 When my boyfriend went to fix her car, even he was impressed with how she had rigged it.
 She didn’t panic.
 She just solved the problem.
 What a great life skill to have!

-She’s also one of those super intelligent people that will make a completely nonsensical comment every once in a while.
+She’s also one of those super-intelligent people that will make an utterly nonsensical comment every once in a while.
 We went to see Willie Nelson in concert a few years back.
-We were right up front, when all of a sudden, Matthew McConaughey surprises the audience by walking on stage to introduce Willie.
+We were right up front when all of a sudden, Matthew McConaughey surprised the audience by walking on stage to introduce Willie.
 Kinsey looks at me and says, “Dang, Willie looks good for his age.”
 I looked at her with a blank face to see if she was serious.
-She was and I had to tell her it was Matthew McConaughey.
-It still makes me laugh to think about.
+She was, and I had to tell her it was Matthew McConaughey.
+It still makes me laugh to think about it.